pstirparo/machofile/README.md

 - Parse File Segments
 - Parse Dylib Commands
 - Parse Dylib List
+- Extract imported function
+- Extract Exported Symbols
+- Hashes: dylib hash, import hash, export hash, symhash
+- Segment entropy calculation
+- Extract Entry point
+- Extract UUID
+- Extract Version Information

-_Note: as of now, this has initially be tested against x86 and x86_64 Mach-O samples._
+_Note: as of now, this has initially been tested against x86 and x86_64 Mach-O samples._

-**Next features to be implemented:**
+**Next features to be implemented (in random order):**
-- extract Entry Point
 - Parse Code Signature information
+- support for FAT Binaries
 - Embedded strings
 - File Attributes
-- data entropy calculation
 - flag for suspicious libraries
 - Packer detection
-- Hashes: dylib hash, import hash, export hash, ...
 - prettify output to console
-- add output option to yaml and json
+- add output option to json
-- add options to parse only specific structures
+- ...

 ## Credits
 Those are the people that I would like to thank for being the inspiration that led me to write this module: